 As a first step, a public organization should undertake an exercise to identify its direct (scope 1) emission sources in each of the four source categories listed above.
 Process emissions are usually only relevant to certain industry sectors like oil and gas, aluminum, and cement.
 Public organizations, such as defense facilities, that generate process emissions, or that own or control a power production facility, will likely have direct emissions from all the main source categories.
 Office-based public organizations may not have any direct GHG emissions except in cases where they own or operate a vehicle, combustion device, or refrigeration and air-conditioning equipment.
-Often,

-6-4 The Public Sector Protocol is a joint LMI-WRI product. organizations are surprised to realize that significant emissions come from sources that are not initially obvious (see United Technologies case study).
+Often, organizations are surprised to realize that significant emissions come from sources that are not initially obvious (see United Technologies case study).